 256

-Mark Philip Bradley is Bernadotte E. Schmitt Professor of History at The University of Chicago.
-He is the author of The World Reimagined: Americans and Human Rights in the Twentieth Century and Imagining Vietnam and America: The Making of Postcolonial Vietnam, 1919-1950, which won the Association for Asian Studies Harry Benda Prize.
-He is also co-editor of Making the Forever War, Familiar Made Strange: American Icons and Artifacts after the Transnational Turn, and Making Sense of the Vietnam Wars.
+Mark Philip Bradley is Associate Professor of History at The University of Chicago.
+He is the author of Imagining Vietnam and America: The Making of Postcolonial Vietnam, 1919-1950, which won the Association for Asian Studies Harry Benda Prize, and the co-editor of Making Sense of the Vietnam Wars.
+He is currently completing a study of American engagement in twentieth century global human rights politics.